blakewatson/htmlforpeople/src/00-intro.md

 ## Up next

 Now that you know the why behind this book, it’s time to take the first step.
-In one chapter, you will learn how to make a website from scratch and put it on the web.
+In the next chapter, you will learn how to make a website from scratch and put it on the web.